icgrp/bert/docs/embedded/bsp.md

 Configuring Board Support Package (BSP) for xilfpga (v5.1) library
 ========================

 For the loading and reading of configuration frames, BERT uses a modified version of xilfpga v5.1, found in the [2019.2 distribution of embeddedsw](https://github.com/Xilinx/embeddedsw/releases/tag/xilinx-v2019.2). xilfpga depends on xilsecure, which can also be found at the 2019.2 link.
 These two libraries must be imported into the board support package and linked against the application code.
 The [SDK setup tutorial](../tutorials/sdksetup.md) outlines how to prepare the SDK before configuring the BSP.
+Make sure you have completed those steps (up until it sends you to this page) before proceeding.

 ## Xilinx SDK 2018.3 Installation